The Xamin Web Interface

 can enter table names directly, they can use the

-one of several trees to select tables, or they
+one of several trees to select tables, and they

-can search for tables that match keyword criteria.
+can search for tables that match keyword criteria and

 What tables are in Xamin?